roestii/dlvsp_homework/README.md

 # Steps to reproduce
 **NOTE**:   Some directories have to be created prior to executing the commands.
 Otherwise, errors might be thrown.
+            The fine-tuning of the I-JEPA was performed on a google colab instance with an A100 40GB GPU.
+Running the fine-tuning or inference locally may not be suitable.
+The google colab notebooks can be found in the `colab_notebooks` folder.
+Please contact me if you are interested in the fine-tuned weights or the precomputed embeddings from both the I-JEPA and baseline model.

 ### Fine-tuning the I-JEPA model
 ```